aarnavg54/BioStat-Disease-Biomarker-Analyzer/README.md

 ## Purpose

-Modern medicine increasingly relies on biomarkers to support early diagnosis, risk stratification, and disease monitoring.
-However, many clinicians and researchers lack access to lightweight tools that allow them to quickly explore biomarker datasets without complex pipelines or coding workflows.
+Medicine relies on biomarkers to support early diagnosis and disease monitoring.
+However, many clinicians lack access to tools that allow them to quickly explore biomarker data without coding experience or complex workflows.

-BioStat was created to:
+I created BioStat to:

-* Provide a **feasible and accessible** way to analyze biomarker data
+* Provide an accessible** way to analyze biomarker data
-* Support **any disease domain** (disease-agnostic by design)
+* Support **any disease type**
-* Offer **clear statistical summaries and visualizations** suitable for clinical and research interpretation
+* Offer **clear statistical summaries and visualizations**
-* Enable rapid exploration of patient-level and cohort-level trends
+* Enable rapid exploration of patient-level trends

-BioStat is intended for **exploratory analysis and research support** and is not a diagnostic or clinical decision-making tool.
+This tool is intended for **exploratory data analysis and research support.** It is not a diagnostic or decision-making tool.

 ---

 ## Who This App Is For

-* Clinicians exploring patient biomarker trends
+* Clinicians exploring biomarker trends
-* Researchers analyzing biomarker datasets across diseases
+* Researchers analyzing biomarker datasets
 * Students and trainees learning about biomarker-based analysis
-* Anyone working with structured biomarker data in CSV format
+* Anyone working with structured biomarker data in CSV

 ---